LAripping/SmartSaber/README.md

    * Accelerometers
    * Proximity Sensors

    > Ellipsis (...) values are of no interest to our project and involves other irrelevant sensors such as the thermometer, magnet, pressure-sensor etc.

-   The VI stops the main loop when the Bluetooth connection is lost, but keeps the Patter Record functionality active and thus the whole program.

    The motion sensor data-stream received is also continuously plotted in the Front Panel in scrolling charts for all X, Y and Z axes.